The scene of the crime…

 - Journey of assemblage of the world’s most dangerous Pioneer Silver Series stack this side of the Mpls./St. Paul border

-I felt it incumbent upon me to go back to the future and retrace the steps of my musical journey in a effort to give music a chance to once again recapture my imagination.
+It felt essential to go back to the future and retrace the steps of my musical journey in a effort to give music a chance to once again recapture my imagination.
 In the spirit of that notion, I walked into a thrift store and began flipping through the LP bin.
-In 2010, I bought my first LP in 17 years, and I once again discovered the sheer joy of musical blissful nirvana.
+In 2010, I bought my first LP in 17 years, and I once again discovered the sheer joy of musical nirvana.
 With that, I decided to go back to the beginning and acquire the LPs that heralded the onset of the end of my musical innocence.

 Copyright © 2012 – ∞ B. Charles Donley